juxt/astro-website/src/pages/blog/toronto-hiring.md

 experiences, but many come to embrace similar values: simple, uncluttered, open, evident.

-Working on large software systems, you realise that every system is unique, with its own characteristics.
+Working on large software systems, you realize that every system is unique, with its own characteristics.
 You get to notice how crucial good foundations are - just like raising kids!